open-component-model/ocm/docs/reference/ocm.md

 Additionally it provides some limited support for the docker daemon, OCI artefacts and registries.

+It can be used in two ways:
+- *verb/operation first*: here the sub commands follow the pattern *&lt;verb> &lt;object kind> &lt;arguments>*
+- *area/kind first*: here the area and/or object kind is given first followed by the operation according to the pattern *[&lt;area>] &lt;object kind> &lt;verb/operation> &lt;arguments>*

+The command accepts some top level options, they can only be given before the sub commands.

 With the option <code>--cred</code> it is possible to specify arbitrary credentials for various environments on the command line.
 Nevertheless it is always preferrable to use the cli config file.